CIEE-Living-Data-Project/LDP-Course-SHEPPARD/README.md

 # LDP-Course

-I'm notyet really sure what this repository is for...
+I'm not yet really sure what I am doing